DurgaShreeNV/LuminalNest/README.md

 Luminal Nest has been successfully developed and tested locally.
 It has not been deployed to any production environment yet.

 ## Screenshots
-Screenshots of the Luminal Nest website will be added here to showcase its features and user interface.
+Screenshots of the Luminal Nest web application will be added here to showcase its features and user interface.

 - ## Home page:
-  The website features a logo positioned at the top left corner across all pages.
-Clicking on the logo redirects users to the home page, ensuring consistent and easy navigation throughout the website.
+  The web application features a logo positioned at the top left corner across all pages.
+Clicking on the logo redirects users to the home page, ensuring consistent and easy navigation throughout the web application.
 The Navbar provides intuitive navigation along with search functionality and a dynamic dropdown menu.
 Initially presenting login and sign-up options, upon user authentication, it showcases the user's profile picture and grants access to trip lists, wish lists, property lists, reservation lists, and host functionalities for a seamless browsing experience.
 Additionally, a "Become a Host" link enables users to post their places as listings, with access to the reservation list to monitor bookings.

 <p align="center">